 Early In-Person Voting

-Early in-person voting is available at the county election board office, 555 North Denver, on the Friday and Monday before each election from 8 a.m. to 6 p.m.
-In federal and state elections, early voting is also conducted on Saturday between 8 a.m and 1 p.m.
+Early in-person voting is available at the county election board office, 555 N. Denver Ave., on the Thursday and Friday before each election from 8 a.m. to 6 p.m.

 Absentee voting is an easy and convenient way for citizens to exercise their right to vote.
 Any registered voter in Oklahoma may vote by absentee ballot.
 It is not necessary to give a reason for voting absentee.
 It is imperative that people apply well before an election to assure that the County Board has time to process the application and mail specific ballots prior to an election.